Everest Base Camp Trek 12 DaysEverest Base Camp Trek 12 Days

 (During the busiest trekking seasons (spring and autumn), flights may operate from Ramechhap Airport instead of Kathmandu to reduce congestion.
 In such cases, we’ll drive you a few hours to Ramechhap in the pre-dawn, then fly to Lukla from there.)

-Step 4:Reaching Everest Base Camp (5,364 m).
-The last inhabited stop is Gorak Shep (5,164 m), a small cluster of lodges on a sandy flat basin that used to be a lakebed.
+Gorakshep is the last village where you will stay overnight before hiking to EBC and Kala Patthar.
 From Gorak Shep, it’s a 2–3-hour trek across glacial moraines to Everest Base Camp.
 There is a noticeable trail across the rocky terrain, and you’ll likely trek in a group with others aiming for the same goal that day.
-Base Camp itself is marked by a location on the Khumbu Glacier with prayer flags and (in climbing seasons) many expedition tents.
+Base Camp itself is marked by a location on the Khumbu Glacier with prayer flags and many expedition tents.

-Step 5:Return Trek and Fly Back.
-After celebrating at Base Camp, you’ll return to Gorak Shep and then retrace the trail back down over the next 3 days (with a hike up Kala Patthar for the ultimate Everest view).
+After celebrating at Base Camp, you’ll return to Gorak Shep and then retrace the trail back down over the next 3 days.
 Descending is faster; the same Lukla route is used.
-Once back in Lukla, you’ll catch the return flight to Kathmandu (usually on the morning of Day 12 as per our standard itinerary).
+Once back in Lukla, you’ll catch the return flight to Kathmandu to conclude the 12-Day Everest Base Camp Trek Itinerary.

 12-day Everest Base Camp Trekking Cost for 2025, 2026

-Ready for the Venture? – Book Your Everest Base Camp Trek Now!
+Ready for the Venture? – Book Your 12-Day Everest Base Camp Trek Now!

 The Everest Base Camp Trek is more than a holiday; it’s a transformative adventure that will leave you with tales to tell for years to come.
 Picture yourself gazing up at Everest’s summit, far above the clouds, or standing among friendly Sherpa villagers sharing laughter despite language barriers.
 These experiences are within your reach – and Mountain Eco Trails is here to make them happen effortlessly.